CU-ESIIL/FCC24_Group_3/README.md

 # Team 3
+## Group Members
+- Member 1: Asha Paudel, I am a Nepalese.
+Currently, I work as a Data Scientist at NextEra Energy Company based at Juno Beach in Florida.
+- Member 2: Jiaming Lu - Postdoctoral Researcher at University of Utah
+- Member 3: Tatum VanHawkins
+- Member 4: Martha Morrissey
+- [Link to more detailed bios or profiles if available and desired.]
 ## Management priority areas in response to biomass pattern driven by various disturbances

 **Motivation of the Project**